A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: -weight assignments

 \begin{cor} For non-negative integers $a,b,c$

 and

 \end{cor}

+The following definitions will be used in the proof of the next lemma.
 A \emph{column-strict plane partition} is a plane partition having columns strictly decreasing.
 A \textit{semihexagon} $SH_{a,b}$ is the upper half of a lozenge hexagon $Hex(a,b,a)$.
 We are interested in the lozenge tilings of the semihexagon $SH_{a,b}$, where $a$ up-pointing unit triangles at the positions $s_1,s_2,\dots,s_a$ have been removed from the base.
-Denote by $SH_{a,b}(s_1,s_2,\dots,s_a)$ the resulting \emph{semihexagon with dents} (see Figure \ref{holeeyhex}(a) for the region $SH_{7,5}(1,2,6,7,10,11,12)$).
+Denote by $SH_{a,b}(s_1,s_2,\dots,s_a)$ the resulting semihexagon with dents (see Figure \ref{holeeyhex}(a) for the region $SH_{7,5}(1,2,6,7,10,11,12)$).
 Assume that the lozenges in the semihexagon are weighted by $wt_2$, and we still use the notation $\M_2$ for the corresponding tiling generating function of the semihexagon with dents.
-There is a well-known (weight preserving) bijection between the lozenges of $SH_{a,b}(s_1,s_2,\dots,s_a)$ and the column-strict plane partitions of shape $(s_{a}-a,s_{a-1}-a+1,\dotsc,s_1-1)$ with positive entries at most $a$, i.e. $wt_2(T)=q^{|\pi_T|}$, where $\pi_T$ is the plane partition corresponding to the tiling $T$ (see e.g. \cite{CLP} and \cite{Car}).
+There is a well-known (weight preserving) bijection between the lozenge tilings of $SH_{a,b}(s_1,s_2,\dots,s_a)$ and the column-strict plane partitions of shape $(s_{a}-a,s_{a-1}-a+1,\dotsc,s_1-1)$ with positive entries at most $a$, i.e. $wt_2(T)=q^{|\pi_T|}$, where $\pi_T$ is the plane partition corresponding to the tiling $T$ (see e.g. \cite{CLP} and \cite{Car}).

-We have the following $q$-enumeration of the lozenge tilings of a hexagon with a triangular hole on the base $K_{a}(x,y,z,t)$ (defined as the region restricted by the bold contour in Figure \ref{holeeyhex}(b)). \begin{lem} For non-negative $a,x,y,z,t$
+We have the following $q$-enumeration of the lozenge tilings of a hexagon with a triangular hole on the base $K_{a}(x,y,z,t)$ (defined as the region restricted by the bold contour in Figure \ref{holeeyhex}(b)).
+Note that $K_{a}(x, y, z, t)$ is the region $Q $. \begin{lem} For non-negative $a,x,y,z,t$

 \end{lem} \begin{proof} By the above bijection between lozenge tilings of the semihexagon and the column-strict plane partitions, we have